EllenWhelan/Notepad-App/README.md

 # Notepad-App
 An android app for taking notes developed in Android Studio in Java.
 View the android studio documentation [here](https://developer.android.com/studio/intro).
+The android app has two main activities a main home page and a note editing activity.
+The functionality for these two activities can be seen in MainActiviy.java, and NodeEditActivity [here](https://github.com/EllenWhelan/Notepad-App/blob/main/NotesApp/app/src/main/java/com/example/notesapp).
+The XML documents determining the layout of the two activity pages can be seen [here](https://github.com/EllenWhelan/Notepad-App/blob/main/NotesApp/app/src/main/res/layout).

 A user can add and delete notes using a simple inteface.
 Shared preferences is used to ensure the notes persist in storage after closing the app.
 The interface can be seen below showing the functionality of the app.